jpaulm/gofbp/README.md

 - `go test -run CopyFile -count=1`
 - `go test -run DoSelect -count=1`
 - `go test -run WriteToConsUsingNL -count=1`  (note the activated/deactivated messages)
+- `go test -run ForceDeadlock -count=1 -timeout 0s`

-`go test` runs them all, in sequence - _note that the last test in this sequence is designed to crash!_
+`go test` runs them all, in sequence...

+Note that the last test in this sequence is designed to crash - _it is recommended to use the parameter `-timeout 0s` to see the stacktrace as soon as possible!_

 The following components are available:

 testrtn folder:
 - concatstr.go
 - discard.go
+- kick.go
 - receiver.go
 - roundrobinsender.go
 - selector.go